• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-This shirataki noodles recipe is guaranteed winner.
-The low-carb konjac noodles (miracle noodles!) are tossed in an easy to make and super delicious peanut sauce and all your favorite stir-fried veggies.
+This shirataki noodles recipe is a guaranteed winner.
+The konjac noodles (miracle noodles!) are tossed in an easy-to-make and super delicious peanut sauce, along with all your favorite stir-fried veggies.

 shirataki noodles in a pan with veggies and a peanut sauce.

-Shirataki noodles are strangely wonderful things.
-They have a similar texture to rice noodles, which is why they work so well in Asian-inspired recipes.
+Shirataki noodles are strange but wonderful things.
+They have a texture similar to rice noodles, which makes them perfect for Asian-inspired dishes — but on their own, they’re pretty bland.

 A close up of shirataki noodles on a fork with peanut sauce on the top.